mlops-club/pyprojen/README.md

 5. You need to have NodeJS installed on your system and in CI
 6. The JSII is a bit slow. (seconds not milliseconds)

-> [!TIP]
-> Since `projen`'s Python bindings and `pyprojen` have a nearly identical API, you could switch to `projen` if you want to join the larger TypeScript-based ecosystem.
+> 📌 Since `projen`'s Python bindings and `pyprojen` have a nearly identical API, you could switch to `projen` if you want to join the larger TypeScript-based ecosystem.

 </details>